IntelSoftware/AIGamedevToolkit/Documentation~/Getting Started HDRP.md

 ## Render Pipeline Setup

 We need to let the toolkit know which Render Pipeline we are using.
-Open the `AIGamedevToolkit` submenu and select `Render Pipeline Setup...`.
+Open the `AI Gamedev Toolkit` submenu and select `Render Pipeline Setup...`.

 ![open-render-pipeline-setup](images/getting-started-hdrp/open-render-pipeline-setup.png)